This website is best viewed with CSS and JavaScript enabled.

 ‘Here, she heard the stories of the young and vulnerable, as well as those dedicated doctors, teachers and counsellors who are working to give these families hope in the midst of oppression, degradation, medical need and economic hardship.’

-Day two – visiting the Palestinian Christian town of Birzeit
+Day two – Visiting the Palestinian Christian town of Birzeit

 On June 21, the archbishops visited St Peter’s Anglican Church in the Palestinian Christian town of Birzeit.
 Archbishop Sarah gave the sermon and Archbishop Hosam presided.